zatserkovnyy/mpv-aqps/README.md

 Please note: this script is designed to be fully cross-platform (Windows, macOS, Linux).
 However, since I primarily develop on Windows and currently cannot test directly on macOS or Linux environments, please feel free to open an issue or provide feedback if you encounter any platform-specific bugs!

 - All threshold values, bitrates, multipliers, and factors (such as codec efficiencies, HDR bonuses, and custom cartoon detection titles) are defined right at the top of the script under the `CONSTANTS` section.
 You can easily tweak any number in the code to perfectly match your specific display, projector, or hardware capabilities.
-- The script is heavily optimized for **1080p projectors**, but the 2160p profiles and logic are fully functional for 4K displays.
 - For best results keep `ffprobe` up to date.
 - External audio tracks and network streams are handled gracefully (bitrate estimation falls back when necessary).
 - If you encounter any bugs, errors, or have ideas on how to improve the script, please let me know!
 You can open an **Issue** here on GitHub or submit a **Pull Request**.
 I will gladly find the time to review your feedback and fix any problems.